CRM Method Detail Entity

 - "billing" (bundles: [address]) ✗ Not available

-- User sees filtered dropdown with only: home, work, main, other, mobile, fax, voicemail
+- User sees filtered dropdown with only: home, work, main, other, mobile, fax

 Best Practices